Sekhemre Wahkhau Rahotep: Attestations

+Abydos

+BM EA 833

-[2] Rahotep is also attested on a limestone stele, now in the British Museum (BM EA 833), which shows him making an offering to Osiris for two deceased, an officer and a priest.
+A limestone stele which shows Rahotep making an offering to Osiris for two deceased, an officer and a priest.
 The stela appears to have been made at a workshop at Abydos.
 Other stelae produced by this workshop belong to king Sekhemrekhutawy Pantjeny and king Wepwawetemsaf.
 All three kings reigned therefore quite close in time.

+Coptos

+Petrie Museum UC 14327

+Rahotep is known from a stele found at Coptos reporting the restoration of the temple of Min.
+The stele reads:

+Bow of King's Son Ameny

-[3] Finally Rahotep is mentioned on a bow of a king's son Ameny dedicated to "the service of Min in all his feasts" at Coptos.
+Rahotep is mentioned on a bow of a king's son Ameny dedicated to "the service of Min in all his feasts" at Coptos.

+Non-Contemporary Attestations

+Karnak King List

+In the Thutmosid Period, he is mentioned in the Karnak King List #48 as "[Sekhem]re Wahkhaure" {[sḫm]-rꜤ wꜢḥ-ḫꜤw}, between Khaankhre Sobekhotep and Sewahenre Senebmiu.

+Turin King List

+In the Ramesside Period, he is not mentioned in the Turin King List.

+Konsuemheb and the Ghost

-[4] In the late New Kingdom tale Khonsuemheb and the Ghost, the protagonist encounters a ghost who claims to have been in life "Overseer of the treasuries of king Rahotep".
+In the late New Kingdom tale Khonsuemheb and the Ghost, the protagonist encounters a ghost who claims to have been in life "Overseer of the treasuries of king Rahotep".
 However, the ghost also claims to have died in regnal Year 14 of a later king Mentuhotep.
 These statements seem to contradict each other since none of Rahotep's successors named Mentuhotep are known to have reigned for so long, thus making the identification of both these kings problematic.